Linerre/linerre.github.io/content/pages/about.md

 As the migration is in process and the site is undergoing reconstruction, more will be coming.

-[^1]: Should I fail to enable theme-toggling later, then expect a pinch of JavaScript
+[^1]: Should I fail to enable theme-toggling later or I want to add a few interactive stuff to the site, then expect a pinch of JavaScript